Nursing Jobs in Whitesburg, KY

 Base rate starts at $18.50!
 Do you have a passion for geriatrics and desire a rewarding career, excellent benefits, and ample opportunity for advancement?
 If so, consider joining the Letcher Manor nursing team!
 We are seeking compassionate State Registered Nurse Aides.
 At Letcher Manor, it is more than a job - it's an opportunity to be part of a family that deeply influences the lives of our residents on a daily basis.
 With a culture that is centered on teamwork and a mission to provide the highest quality care in a residential setting, you will find a sense of belonging and purpose.
 SRNA/CNA Schedule: Day and Night Shifts Available Full or Part-time 12-Hour Shifts SRNA/CNA Requirements: It is preferred that the Nursing Assistant will have a minimum of a high school diploma or completed a GED program.
 Applicants and employees will have graduated from an approved Nurse Aide Training program, or be eligible to enter such a program and graduate and pass a state approved competency evaluation with 120 days from the date of employment.
 Nursing Assistants will be listed on the Nurse Aide Registry.
 SRNA/CNA Employee Benefits: Letcher Manor offers competitive pay and a comprehensive benefits package.
 Because we value each and every employee, we are proud to offer the following benefits*: Shift Differential Pay for Nights & Weekends Modified Compensation "Pay In Lieu of Benefits" Option 401(k) Retirement Plan with Company Match Company-Paid Life Insurance Health, Vision, & Dental Short-Term Disability and Long-Term Disability Accident, Critical Illness, & Hospital Indemnity Plans Continuing Education and Scholarship Opportunities Perfect Attendance Perks Paid Time Off *Benefit eligibility depends on employment status. **Pay rate depends on experience, shift, and PTO election.
 If you are interested in being part of a family that allows you the opportunity to apply your skills for a leader in the long term care industry, then we encourage you to apply today!
 Equal Opportunity Employer.

 Overview The Registered Nurse requires substantial specialized knowledge, judgement and nursing skills based upon the principles of psychological, biological, physical, and social sciences in the application of the nursing process in the respective departments in which assigned.
 The RN must collaborate with physicians and multidisciplinary team members; provide physical and psychological support to patients, friends, and families; supervising assigned team members and students.
-Special Instructions float position will float to ED Responsibilities Completes patient assessments, formulates plan of care, oversees implementation of plan of care, evaluate and adjust plan of care utilizing critical thinking skills The performance of other nursing acts which are authorized or limited by the board, and which are consistent either with American Nursing’s Association Standards of Practice or with Standards of Practice established by nationally accepted organizations of registered nurses.
+Responsibilities Completes patient assessments, formulates plan of care, oversees implementation of plan of care, evaluate and adjust plan of care utilizing critical thinking skills The performance of other nursing acts which are authorized or limited by the board, and which are consistent either with American Nursing’s Association Standards of Practice or with Standards of Practice established by nationally accepted organizations of registered nurses.
 Care, counsel health teaching and promotion, utilizes Teach Back methodology as affirmation of comprehension The administration of medication, intravenous therapy and treatment as prescribed by a LIP Supervision, delegation and follow-through to other personnel in the performance of activities relating to nursing care.
 Mentors and precepts students and orient new staff as assigned Reports up chain of command Clinical Nurse Manager/Nurse Manager/House Nurse Coordinator pertinent information Participates on various teams, committees or performance improvement initiatives Ensures a safe and secure environment for patients, coworkers and self Participates in Discharge Planning and Transition of Care (able to define pt needs) Serves as a patient advocate and escalates patient related concerns timely Timely documents pertinent findings in medical record Assist patients in performing activities of daily living and functions as an active team member Assumes responsibility for personnel professional development Utilizes effective communication skills and active listening, exhibits compassionate and empathetic attitude Practices Hands Off communication utilizing SBAR; Performs Bedside Shift reporting utilizing SBAR (unless contradicted) Functions as a positive influence, role model and adheres to professional code of conduct Respects dignity and confidentiality of all matters relating to patients Refer to Special Addendum and Staff Nurse Position Description Performs other job duties as assigned.
 Qualifications Bachelor's Degree Preferred Associate's Degree Required Mastery of problem solving and decision making skills.
 Mastery of collaboration and teamwork.
 Mastery of growth mindset (agility and developing yourself and others) skills.
 Mastery of execution and delivery (planning, delivering, and supporting) skills.
 Ability to consider the relative costs and benefits of potential actions to choose the most appropriate one.
 Ability to function in clinical setting with diverse cultural dynamics of clinical staff and patients.
 Mastery knowledge of phases of care transitions and resources available for patients.
 Mastery of digital literacy skills.
 Registered Nurse.
 Required BLS upon hire Required De-Escalation Training within 6 months of hire Required Advanced Dysrhythmia/EKG (Med/Surg telemetry unit ONLY) Required

 Overview The Nurse Extern Tier II is accountable for providing nursing assistance and performing basic nursing procedures to groups of patients within an assigned nursing department, under the supervision, guidance, and direction of a Registered Nurse who may delegate subversion to other Team Member such as; Licensed Practical Nurse and/or State Registered Nursing Assistant.
 In addition, the Nurse Extern can gain additional clinical practice to enhance their preparation as future licensed nurses Responsibilities Under the continuous direct on-site supervision of a Certified Nursing Assistant:• Interprets plan of medical care and provides input on nursing care plan and assist in the following provided they have been deemed clinically competent by their nursing instructor.• Completes the nursing assessment form with oversight and approval of RN.• Provides personal care including bath, shampoo, shave, back rub, positions changes, makes beds, prepares patients for meals, feeds patients and passes ice water.• Answers call lights and bells promptly to determine and meet patient needs.• Collects specimens, stool, urine, sputum, etc.• Collects input and output and records appropriately.• Collects and records vital signs on patient.
 Obtains and records pertinent patient information per hospital policy.• Assist and/or feeds patients. (enteral feedings included), provides between meal nourishments, provides fresh drinking water and encourages fluids when indicated.• Assists in progressive ambulation of patients by wheelchair, stretcher and bed.• Administers enemas, douches and inserts rectal tubes and documents appropriately.• Applies ace bandages and elastic stockings and sequential compression devices.• Inserts catheters and feeding tubes.• Applies restraints and side rails to ensure safety of patients.• Observes isolation technique and give direct care to patients in isolation.• Assists in ostomy care and education.• Set up orthopedic appliances.• Maintains records and reports necessary information in regard to patient care.• Prepares patients for surgery and other therapeutic and diagnostic procedures.• Maintains a safe environment for patient care.• Performs other duties as assigned.
 Qualifications Education • High school diploma or GED equivalent.• Enrollment in Board of Nursing approved School of Nursing Registered Nurse Program• Completion of basic Nursing Fundamentals and/or Certified Nursing Assistant Course• Current Transcripts and Copy of Skills Evaluation on basic procedures• Recommendation Letter from 2 Instructors Minimum Work Experience • N/A Required Skills, Knowledge, and Abilities • Ability to function in and adapt appropriately to a fast-moving, cross-unit team environment.• Strong problem-solving skills.• Prior experience handling confidential matters with appropriate discretion.• To handle multiple, simultaneous tasks in a timely manner.• Collaborative attitude with the many different departments.• Must maintain positive, professional communications skills when working with co-workers • Detail oriented